datengefluester/Critical-Role-NLP/blog_text.md

 However, Rameshkumar and Bailey’s approach omits time stamps from the data and focuses on dialogue entirely.
 While this approach is reasonable when predicting the next word, leaving out time from the data excludes interesting information.
-For example, one could potentially use the subtitles and the videos of the episodes to train a neural network, which then act as a chat bot for one of the characters.
+For example, one may potentially use the subtitles and the videos of the episodes to train a neural network, which then act out an entire episode in the future.
 This is, however, far beyond the scope of this blog post.
 Instead, we will examine at descriptive statistics to look back on the first season of the series.

 In total the subtitles for the first season cover over 431 hours of game play and contain roughly 3.4 million words.
 A typical episode might